 When your child has pinworms, these are things to do RIGHT NOW!

 This post is done in collaboration with Reese’s Pinworm Medicine.
-I chose to partner with them, because they are our family’s pinworm medicine of choice.
+I partnered with them, because they are our family’s pinworm medicine of choice.
 I received compensation in return for my honest opinion of their product.

 It’s a Thursday afternoon, you just got all the kids home from school.
 Thursdays are particularly busy with homework, soccer and piano lessons, but you have the routine down to a science, You even managed to start dinner early by firing up the crockpot.
 Everything is going according to your well-orchestrated plan until… you hear the five worst words a child can say: “Mom, my butt is itchy!”